googlearchive/polymer-element-catalog/guides/using-elements.md

     like push notifications and offline caching.

-If you find a component you want while browsing the docs, simply click **Add to cart**
+If you find a component you want while browsing the docs, simply click the star <iron-icon class="inline-icon" icon="star-border"></iron-icon> to add it to your collection.
-<iron-icon class="inline-icon" icon="add-shopping-cart"></iron-icon>.
-Don't worry — they're all free!

-From the cart, you can download either a `bower.json` file or a ZIP file.
+When you've selected some components, you can download either a `bower.json` file or a ZIP file.

 *   `bower.json` file.
 Just the metadata you need to install the components using Bower.